sahkaman/opintojaksokuvaus-jamk/TTKW0310 Kyberharjoituksen suunnittelu ja valmistelu.md

 Opintojakso sisältää yleisesti kyberharjoituksen käsitteet ja vaatimukset.
 Opintojaksolla tutustutaan harjoituksen järjestämiseen ja harjoituksessa toimimiseen eri roolien kautta.
 Kurssilla suunnitellaan ”Kyber harjoituksen toteutus” –kurssin harjoituksen rakenne ja toimijoiden roolit.

-The course consists of general concepts and requirements for a cyber exercise.
+The course consists of general concepts and requirements for a Cyber Exercise.
 Organizing and acting in different roles in the exercise are included in the course.
 The exercise structure and roles of participants are designed in the course for the implementation of Cyber Exercise course.

 ## Opiskelumateriaali / Course Material